 When you call into an ADAPT Workgroup you will need to:

-Taking notes during the call will be helpful.
+- Taking notes during the ADAPT Workgroup call will be helpful.

-If you want to join any ADAPT Workgroup, please contact the respective Co-Chairs at the emails listed below for that workgroup.
+If you want to join any ADAPT Workgroup, please contact the respective Co-Chairs in each of the workgroups below.

 Co-Chairs: Cathy Cranston & Susan Stahl